menuclose

 Education

 Research on stocks and ETFs at eToro is more limited than other platforms such as Barclays and Hargreaves Lansdown, which offer a huge array of research and educational material.
-There is not much detail on the investments you are considering, and it’s not easy to view and compare historical performance.
-However, data on U.K. stocks has increased this year to help investors understand more about U.K. companies thanks to a partnership between eToro and the London Stock Exchange.
+There is not much detail on the investments you are considering, and it’s not easy to view and compare historical performance on different companies unless you can access ProCharts.

-Full research and news is only available to those who have put money in their accounts, and don’t just hold a demo account.
+Full research and news are only available to those who have put money in their accounts, and don’t just hold a demo account.
 However, through eToro’s ‘research’ tab, it's useful to see analyst consensus on individual stocks — such as whether they think it is a good buy and their price target for the stock.
+Detailed analysis on individual stocks is only available by subscribing to eToro Club, at £49.99 a year or available for free if you hold more than $25,000 on the eToro platform.

 Feature eToro logoeToro